Bronsa/CinC/README.md

 CinC currently contains both an analyzer composed of multiple passes and an emitter.

-Docs on how the compile pipeline works are in doc/compiler.md
+Docs on how the compile process works are in doc/compiler.md

 # Analyzer